-The person shall calculate the annual CH4 and N2O emissions from fuel combustion and flaring as follows:

-- (a) Calculate CH4 and N2O emissions from fuel combustion using the GGQM in section 2.B of GGQR. - (b) Calculate CH4 and N2O emissions from fuel combustion flares using the GGQM in section 2.C.2 of GGQR. - (c) The person may elect to use engineering estimates to calculate the annual CH4 and N2O emissions for fuels that are not listed in the tables in Section 2.B (e.g., Tables 2-7 through 2-11) of the GGQR. - (d) Where a quantity of natural gas is distributed by a natural gas distributor to a person's facility and the following criteria apply: - (1) The natural gas is recorded by the natural gas billing meter used for billing the person at the facility; and - (2) Some or all of the natural gas that is recorded by the natural gas billing meter for the facility is used by another facility. - The person is required to include the quantity of natural gas used by the other facility in the calculating of emission in ON.24(a) through (c). - (e) The person that is required to quantify and, where applicable, report GHG emissions from the other facility mentioned in paragraph (d) shall not include the quantity of natural gas received from the facility mentioned in calculating the emission in ON.24(a) through (c). - (f) If a person referenced in paragraph (d) is quantifying emissions using CEMs, the person shall subtract emissions from the use of the fuel provided to them from the emissions calculated using CEMs.
-The emissions from the subtracted fuel shall be calculated using ON.24(a) through (c).
+- (a) The person shall calculate the annual CH4 and N2O emissions from fuel combustion as follows: - (1) Calculate CH4 and N2O emissions from fuel combustion using the GGQM in section 2.B of the GGQR. - (2) Calculate CH4 and N2O emissions from flaring using the GGQM in section 2.C of the GGQR. - (b) The person may elect to use engineering estimates to calculate the annual CH4 and N2O emissions for fuels that are not listed in the tables in section 2.B of the GGQR. - (c) Where a quantity of natural gas is delivered by a natural gas distributor to a person's facility and the following criteria apply: - (1) The natural gas is recorded by the natural gas meter for the facility; and - (2) Some or all of the natural gas that is recorded by the natural gas meter for the facility is used by another facility.

+The person is required to include the quantity of natural gas used by the other facility in the calculating of emission in subsections (a) through (c) of this section.

+- (d) The person that is required to quantify and, where applicable, report GHG emissions from the other facility mentioned in subsection (c) shall not include the quantity of natural gas received from the facility mentioned in calculating the emission in subsections (a) through (c) of this section. - (e) If a person referenced in subsection (e) is quantifying emissions using a CEMS, the person shall subtract emissions from the use of the fuel provided to them from the emissions calculated using the CEMS.
+The emissions from the subtracted fuel shall be calculated using subsections (a) through (c) of this section.

-ON.25 Sampling, Analysis, and Measurement Requirements Fuel Sampling Frequency Requirements
+ON.25 Sampling, Analysis, and Measurement Requirements Fuel Sampling Frequency Requirements:

-(a) Where a calculation in this SQM requires obtaining fuel samples, the person shall obtain those samples in accordance with section 2.D.1 of GGQR.
+(a) Where a calculation in this SQM requires obtaining fuel samples, the person shall obtain those samples in accordance with section 2.D.1 of the GGQR.

-Fuel Consumption Monitoring Requirements.
+Fuel Consumption Monitoring Requirements:

-- (b) Where a calculation in this SQM requires monitoring of fuel consumption the person shall monitor in accordance with section 2.D.2 of GGQR. - (c) A person required to determine quantities of fuel in accordance with this method shall calibrate orifice, nozzle, and venturi flow meters using in-situ calibration of the differential pressure (delta-P), total pressure, and temperature transmitters.
+(b) Where a calculation in this SQM requires monitoring of fuel consumption the person shall monitor in accordance with section 2.D.2 of the GGQR.

+- (c) The person required to report emissions by fuel type and source under ON.22(b) and (c) may use engineering estimates to calculate the breakdown of fuel usage for determining the emissions by fuel type and source. - (d) The person required to determine quantities of fuel in accordance with this method shall calibrate orifice, nozzle, and venturi flow meters using in-situ calibration of the differential pressure (delta-P), total pressure, and temperature transmitters.

-Fuel Heat Content Monitoring Requirements.
+Fuel Heat Content Monitoring Requirements: